kknd3k/PHBS_BlockChain_2018/README.md

 There are many factors mentioned by literatures.
 I did a brief summary of factors widely used.
 <br>
 ## (1)The investors’ attractiveness (TTR)
-Kristoufek(2013) use daily Bitcoin views from Google as it able to properly depict the speculative character of users.
+Kristoufek(2013) use times of Google search on key word 'Bitcoin' to denote attractiveness.
 In Kristoufek(2015),he also added wikipedia search of Bitcoin in to consideration.
-About the effectiveness of this method, Piskorec et al.(2014) illustated that this method can precisely describe the behavior of investors.
 <br>
 ## (2)The exchange-trade ratio (ETR)
-The trade and exchange transactions expand the utility of holding the currency, leading to an increase in Bitcoin price.
-The exchange-trade ratio is measured as a ratio between volumes on the currency exchange market and trade (Bouoiyour et al. 2015,Kristoufek 2015).
+When we try to measure the value of one currency, if trade and exchange on this currency is frequant, we can say this currency is valuable.
+This idea can apply on Bitcoin.
+The exchange-trade ratio is measured as a ratio between volumes on the currency exchange market and trade (Kristoufek 2015).
 <br>
 ## (3)The monetary velocity (MBV)
-By definition, the velocity of money is the frequency at which one unit of each currency is used to purchase tradable or non-tradable products for a given period.
-Because of the large daily fluctuations of Bitcoin, the velocity of the economy of this new currency has stayed relatively stable (Bouoiyour&Selmi 2015)
+By definition, the money velocity can be considered as in a certain time space, how many times one unit of bitcoin is used to purchase products.(Bouoiyour&Selmi 2015)

 ## (4)The Hash rate (HASH)
 Hash rate is an indicator for power of  calculation in the Bitcoin network.
 Kristoufek(2015) the hash rate is associated positively to Bitcoin price.
 Hayes(2017) found that this positive relation is still hold even in cross-section level.

 ## (6)The gold price (GP)
-Bitcoin does not have an intrinsic value derived from consumption or production process such as gold.
-Kristoufek(2015) and provide evidence that there is any sign of Bitcoin being a safe haven.
+Compared with goods like gold, Bitcoin does not have an intrinsic valueVan Wijk (2013).
+Kristoufek(2015) mentioned it in his paper.
+But from the graph, the correlation is not stationary in different time points.

 ## (7)Dow Jones index
-Van Wijk(2013) also found that Dow Jones index is a significant factor to bitcoin/US dollar exchange rate.
+Van Wijk(2013) found that Dow Jones index is a significant factor to bitcoin/US dollar exchange rate.

 ## (8)Bitcoin supply and demand
 There are different method to measure the bitcoin supply and demand.
 Instead of the number of bitcoin supply, Ciaian et al.(2016) use the value in dollar of bitcoin supply in their regression.